fhgggtyf/FinalProjectGamesAndPlay/README.md

 Nothing special

 Stage 2:
-Nothing special (attacks can damage enemies and destroy projectiles) Destroy enemies and projectiles to obtain points
+Nothing special (attacks can damage enemies and destroy projectiles)\n Destroy enemies and projectiles to obtain points

 Stage 3:
-After touching the ring, QE changes the camera's focus Get to the top as fast as possible
+After touching the ring, QE changes the camera's focus \n Get to the top as fast as possible

 Stage 4: